PixelManiacs/DonUniverso/README.md

 Feel free to publish your own fork.
 However, if you do so, we'd love to see you dontate the revenue aswell :)
 We still of course would tweet about the project or contribute some free ads in our mobile apps.

+# Ideas for contributions

+DonUniverso has been built on a weekend.
+The code is probably a mess, except it works :)
+Some initial ideas:

+- coding style and linting: brace style, method/property accessibility etc.
+- typos
+- replace GameObject.Find() calls
+- spawn enemies closer to planet